dtrckd/pymake/Readme.md

 ## Examples [](#3)

-We provide an example of a design workflow with pymake by providing a **Search Engine** experiment.
+We provide an example of a design workflow with pymake by providing a **Search Engine** experience.

 The context of the experiment is as follows :
 * **Data** : documents to search in are pdf documents (like articles for example),